KHammerschmidt/42_CoreCurriculum_CProjects/Libft/README.md

 </p>

 ## 💡 About the project
-> The aim of this project is to code re-code a library with standard functions of the C library libc as well as utility and bonus functions
+> The aim of this project is to re-code a library with standard functions of the C library ``` libc ``` as well as utility and bonus functions

 **Key learning points**
   - Handling different variable types and memory allocation